- SwagBucks Take surveys, watch videos & shop to earn real money. Join Swagbucks Now to Get $5 Free

 - S&P 500

-Among these assets, there is one that can be considered the best inflation hedge, and that would be gold.
+Among these assets, one can be considered the best inflation hedge, and that would be gold.
 However, people tend to think that just because gold is an excellent inflation hedge, you can’t use it to protect from deflation, but they’re entirely wrong.

 Gold As A Deflation Protection

 Reasons to consider gold as an investment, deflation.
-Deflation is the exact opposite of inflation—it’s where goods and services decrease in price.
+Deflation is the exact opposite of inflation—where goods and services decrease in price.
 Some of the most reliable deflation hedges include:

 - Dividend-paying stocks